SimonFJ20/courses/compiler/chapter_2.md

 ## 2.5 Identifiers and keywords

-Identifiers, also called names or symbols, are what we use to refer to functions, variables, etc. Keywords are the special words we use in specialt syntax, such as `if`-statements.
+Identifiers, also called names or symbols, are what we use to refer to functions, variables, etc. Keywords are the special words we use in special syntax, such as `if`-statements.

-To lex identifiers and keywords, we'll look for identifier characters, find all the characters in an identifier, save the text value.
+To lex identifiers and keywords, we'll look for identifier characters, find all the characters in an identifier, and save the text value.

-Identifers can start with a letter or an underscore `[a-zA-Z_]`, but not numbers `[0-9]`, because that would be hard to implement.
+Identifiers can start with a letter or an underscore `[a-zA-Z_]`, but not numbers `[0-9]`, because that would be hard to implement.
 Every character after the first may also contain numbers, ie. `[a-zA-Z_0-9]`.

 Lastly, we check if the identifier is in fact not an identifier, but one of the hardcoded keywords.